StamatisP/gmod_twitch/README.md

 It isn't specific to Twitch, nor Gmod.

-This requires an addon on Garry's Mod to use properly.
+This was made for my addon, https://steamcommunity.com/sharedfiles/filedetails/?id=1872662089

+Developers:
-All dependencies are listed in the chatbot.py file, pip install them.
+  All dependencies are listed in the chatbot.py file, pip install them if you intend to work on this.